Claims — March 17, 2026

 - 133rd Avenue Road Raise (Robin's Nest to Colfax Avenue): Programmed in FY26 for construction (PROTECT funds) at $454,504.00 federal funds and $113,626.00 local match.

-Five of the six easements required from private property owners for the multi-use path project have been obtained.
-An easement for an alternative path alignment avoiding the last remaining property is being pursued in parallel.
+- Founders Creek Multi-Use Path: Programmed for design in 2026 ($72,685.00 federal funds and $32,000.00 local match) and for construction in 2028 ($1,422,430.00 federal funds and $355,608.00 local match).
+These values will most likely be adjusted for projected inflation.
+Five of the six easements required from private property owners have been obtained; an easement for an alternative path alignment avoiding the last remaining property is being pursued.
 CBBEL is currently assisting the Town with drafting a Request for Proposals (RFP) for design engineering of the project.

 4. Other Funding Opportunities